St John Altarpiece (Memling): John the Baptist

 Carvings of St John's head on a dish were popular from the 13th to 16th centuries and were made of various materials, some quite expensive.
 The Duke of Berry owned one made from gold.
 The head on the dish assumed eucharistic connotations, and is mentioned in the York breviary; "St John's head on the dish signifies the body of Christ which feeds us on the holy altar".
 The head became associated with the host and Salome's charger with the paten – iconography that appeared in Early Netherlandish art from about 1450.

-The heads in these paintings resemble carvings, as in van der Weyden's Altar of Saint John.
+The heads in these paintings resemble carvings, as in van der Weyden's Saint John Altarpiece.
 Van der Weyden's depiction of St John's beheading includes the next sequence in the event: Salome delivering the head to the banquet table where her mother, Herodias, stabs it.
 Furthermore, van der Weyden follows the prevailing iconography with Salome and the executioner, who were pagan and thus not permitted to look at the head (or that which it symbolized), twisting away and averting their gaze.
 In Memling's version, the executioner looks directly at the head as he places it on the charger and Salome only partially averts her eyes.
 Barbara Lane speculates that although Memling patterned the scene after van der Weyden's, he "misunderstood the symbolism".

 The background extends the landscape in the central panel.
 In the far distance we can see the River Jordan with the Baptism of Jesus by John and as the skies open; the divine Dove, symbol of God the Holy Spirit, descending from heaven.
 John introduces Andrew and James to Christ on the riverbank, the same two apostles who are in Herod's courtyard, where they visited the Baptist during his imprisonment.